Vetter Design Works, project manager

 Somehow I was able to manage:-)

 The original idea was to start with a BMW, but Butler and Smith, the importer in those days, was unwilling to make a favorable deal with Craig Vetter.
 The Kawasaki KZ 1000 ended up being used as the base bike.
 My job was to manage the project.
 Craig did the design work and left much of the rest of the project to me.
-Only 7 of the units were made and sold due to poor response from the buying public.
-The design concept was too far ahead of its time.
+Only 7 of the units were made and sold due to poor responses from the buying public.
+The design concept was far ahead of its time.

 My old position was assigned to my very good friend, Dick Arnold, who was also my flight instructor.
-We remained as good friends, but he “escaped” to Texas, where he and Judy, his wife, taught English in high schools until they retired.
+We remained good friends, but he “escaped” to Texas, where he and Judy, his wife, taught English in high schools until they retired.
 I just got word that he died this past January 2017.
-RIP my good friend.
+RIP, my good friend.

 My business card.

-Updated 15 March 2020
+Updated 30 March 2023